barumau/pandunia/english/lessons.md

 1. ta no saf kamar.
 2. un kop no kali.
-3. du kuta no yem sup.
+3. du kuta no kana sup.
 4. ta no mala kuta i mau. / ta mala no kuta i no mau.
-5. xef yem ca ama no kafe.
+5. xef kana ca ama no kafe.
 6. mama mala no kuta ama du mau.

 -->